QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 ------------------------------
 Hello.
 I just built archlinux template and moved to dom0 and installed the template.
-Then I tryied to open a terminal in archlinux TemplateVM, but it shows nothing.
+Then I tried to open a terminal in archlinux TemplateVM, but it shows nothing.
 Can you please check this logs and please tell me what is wrong.
 Thanks I searched the word 'Failed" and found few.
 ~~~~